Vietnam.vn - Nền tảng quảng bá Việt Nam

 For a long time, people in the region have had the concept of offering pigs to show gratitude.

 The crowd followed the procession.
-Each village chooses a single "pig" to perform the ceremony.
+Each village is assigned a single "pig" to perform the ceremony.
 From December, the households hosting the ceremony must bring sticky rice to the households raising the pigs to cook porridge for them to eat.
 The "pigs" are carried on a large palanquin.

 Pigs are selected according to strict and elaborate standards.
-A villager said that the "pig" is fed new food, fruit, porridge, and is heated on cold days to keep warm.
+A villager said that the "pig" is fed new food, fruit, porridge, and is heated on cold days.
 On the festival day, the homeowner lights incense and prays for the pig to follow him around without being tied up.

 The pig on the day of the wedding should weigh about 200-300 kg, which is just right.

 The pigs of Tien Phong 1 village are elaborately decorated and surrounded by lights.
 The palanquin escorts are all young men from the village.
-At around 9pm, the "pigs" are brought into the communal house to perform a ritual that lasts several hours.
+At around 9pm, the "pigs" are brought to the communal house to perform a ritual that lasts for several hours.

 During the procession of the "pigs" to the communal house, each village performed a vibrant lion dance.